Compliance

 Health Insurance Portability and Accountability Act (HIPAA)

 HIPAA is a federal law that sets standards for the protection of personal health information (PHI).
 The law applies to healthcare providers, insurers, and their business associates.
+HIPAA compliance also extends to the protection of digital systems used to store and process patient information, ensuring these systems are safeguarded against cyber threats and meet regulatory requirements.
 HIPAA covers the confidentiality, integrity, and availability of PHI and provides guidelines for its protection.

 • Created: 1996